flurie/sdp/README.md

 SDP category must be used for:
 * type classes declared in SDP and extensions
-* types whose names are occupied in the Data category (for example, Array can't be placed in the Data.Array module due to a conflict with the array package)
+* types whose names are occupied in the Data category.
+For example, Array can't be placed in the Data.Array module due to a conflict with the array package.
-* types similar to those already in the SDP category (for example, Bytes is similar to Array and putting it into Data.Bytes would be counterintuitive)
+But there are exceptions.
+For example, Array and Bytes are similar, so placing one in SDP and the other in Data would be counterintuitive
-* types based on pseudo-primitives SDP (STUnlist, STUblist, as well as based on them Unrolled and ByteList)
+* types based on SDP pseudo-primitives (STUnlist, STUblist, as well as based on them Unrolled and ByteList)
-* wrapper modules, so as not to pile up 3-5-level hierarchies (for example, the wrapper for Data.ByteString is SDP.ByteString, not Data.ByteString.SDP and the wrapper for Data.ByteString.Lazy is SDP.ByteString.Lazy, not Data.ByteString.Lazy.SDP or Data.ByteString.SDP.Lazy)
+* wrapper modules, to avoid a 3-5 level hierarchy.
+For example, the wrapper for Data.ByteString is SDP.ByteString, not Data.ByteString.SDP and the wrapper for Data.ByteString.Lazy is SDP.ByteString.Lazy, not Data.ByteString.Lazy.SDP or Data.ByteString.SDP.Lazy)

 SDP category mustn't be used for:
 * types from Foreign and other important categories (for example, instances for Foreign.C types should be in Foreign.C.SDP, and not in SDP.C or SDP.Foreign.C)
 * exception types (like Control.Exception.SDP)
 * non-library modules (must be in SDP.Internal)

-Test.SDP should be used to test classes only.
+* test modules, they must be in Test.SDP

 ## Contributing